input-output-hk/essential-cardano-content/content/video/openlittermap-cardano-summit-2022.md

 US: 90% of residents agree litter is a problem.

-Open litter map gamifies collecting litter off streets and into $ADA rewards!
+Open litter map gamifies collecting litter off streets and into ada rewards!
 An eco #PokemonGo?

 Solutions on Cardano, join the conversation!